ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

         - Remove the endpoint:
           <ArtifactResolutionService Binding="urn:oasis:names:tc:SAML:1.0:bindings:SOAP-binding" Location="https://idp.example.org:8443/idp/profile/SAML1/SOAP/ArtifactResolution" index="1"/>
           (and modify the index value of the next one to “1”)

+	- Remove comment from SingleLogoutService endpoints

         - In the middle of <SingleSignOnService> and <SingleLogoutService> endpoints add:
           <NameIDFormat>urn:oasis:names:tc:SAML:2.0:nameid-format:transient</NameIDFormat>
           <NameIDFormat>urn:oasis:names:tc:SAML:2.0:nameid-format:persistent</NameIDFormat>

-          (because the IdP installed with this guide will release transient, by default, and persistent NameID if requested.)
+          (because the IdP installed with this guide will release transient NameID, by default, and persistent NameID if requested.)

         - Remove the endpoint:
           <SingleSignOnService Binding="urn:mace:shibboleth:1.0:profiles:AuthnRequest" Location="https://idp.example.org/idp/profile/Shibboleth/SSO"/>

         - Remove all ":8443" from the existing URL (such port is not used anymore)

-        - Remove comment from each <SingleLogoutService> endpoint

       <AttributeAuthorityDescriptor> Section:
         - From the list "protocolSupportEnumeration" replace the value of: